atarazana/gramola-operator/part-1-2.md

 appservice-sample-bf69d6cdf-znj4w   1/1     Running   1          2d20h
 ```

 Now let's run our operator code locally.
-Remember the deployment our operator created is alreade there... so our code should be patching.
+Remember the deployment our operator created is already there... so our code should be patching.

 > TIP: In another terminal run `watch kubectl get pod -n operator-tests` to see the changes live.